-Unaffiliated students: Land's End Navy blue polo shirt with the NCH part of NorthShore Logo.
+Unaffiliated students: Land's End Navy blue polo shirt with Endeavor Health Logo.
 Refer to the ordering instructions sent via email.
 Shirts worn unbuttoned, with the shirttail out, or with logos other than NCH or their Agency are not acceptable.

 - Pants: Navy blue or black dress or uniform pant.
 Must be the appropriate length and size with finished hems that do not drag on the floor or ride down the hips/buttocks.
 This excludes agency approved shorts while in the classroom or hospital clinical units. - EXCEPTIONS: For special events or holidays, students may wear clothing or accessories appropriate for the observance as approved by the LI. - Shoes/boots: Should be clean with laces tied; safe for the class/work environment, well-fitted, and professional in appearance (usually black).
 All shoes worn in the clinical units and field should be designed to provide stability and be slip resistant.
 Shoes protect students from exposure to hazards that might injure the foot.
 Students providing direct patient care are required to wear close-toed shoes.
-Flip-flops or sandals are not permitted in any classroom or patient care area. - ID BADGES: NCH PM student photo ID badge (different from the Harper College badge) must be obtained before the first day of class and worn at all times within NCH and clinical units in a visible location above the mid-chest level over outer layers of clothing with student name and photo forward-facing.
+Flip-flops or sandals are not permitted in any classroom or patient care area.

+- ▶ ID BADGES: NCH PM students must obtain a badge before the first day of class and be worn at all times within NCH and clinical units in a visible location above the mid-chest level over outer layers of clothing with student name and photo forward-facing.
 Do not place pins or stickers on the badge.
 They must be attached to a badge clip.
 Lanyards are not allowed for safety reasons and because they do not allow for correct badge positioning.
-Any student who comes to class without their NCH ID is out of uniform and must leave to correct the deficiency.
-They may get a replacement at their own expense.
-There is no fee associated with the original NCH badge, but students are required to complete a self-directed orientation assignment.
-See e-mail sent with instructions for obtaining an NCH ID Badge. - Jewelry: A watch with a second hand or device with a second counter must be brought to every class with a lab and each clinical shift.
+Instructions will be emailed regarding ID badges. - Jewelry: A watch with a second hand or device with a second counter must be brought to every class with a lab and each clinical shift.
 All other jewelry requirements must comply with the host hospital's requirements for their employees.
 Jewelry worn in the clinical units shall be small and non-dangling to avoid a safety and/or communicable disease hazard.
 Ear gauges shall be no larger than 10 mm.
 No visible body piercing jewelry beside the ears is acceptable. - Body art: Tattoos are considered the same as speech and may be visible if the images or words do not convey violence, discrimination, profanity or sexually explicit content.
 Prohibited ink must be covered with clothing or cosmetics such as Dermablend® while engaged in student activities (hospital/field).
 NCH reserves the right to judge the appearance of visible tattoos as appropriate or inappropriate.
-None may be visible on the face.

-Hats: No hats/caps with bills or brims or knit caps/ hats may be worn in class or hospital clinical units.
+None may be visible on the face. - Hats: No hats/caps with bills or brims or knit caps/ hats may be worn in class or hospital clinical units.
 Cultural and religious head coverings are acceptable with prior approval from the LI as long as they do not jeopardize student, peer, team, and/or patient safety.
 Medical head covers in the OR and OB units are acceptable.

-HYGIENE: Students are expected to be clean and free of offensive body odors (tobacco products, alcohol. body or mouth odors).
+HYGIENE: Students shall be clean and free of offensive body odors (tobacco products, alcohol. body or mouth odors).
 Use of unscented personal hygiene products and makeup is acceptable.
-Due to respiratory sensitivities, any fragrance which produces a scent strong enough to be perceived by others including; but not limited to perfumes, aftershave, and lotions are not to be worn to class or clinical units.
+Due to respiratory sensitivities, any fragrance that produces a scent strong enough to be perceived by others (perfumes, aftershave, lotions) are not to be worn to class or clinical units.

 Chewing gum is prohibited in clinical units.
 If your living circumstances prevent access to showers or laundry facilities, please contact the LI.